inmanta/inmanta-core/docs/administrators/upgrading_the_orchestrator.rst

 .. note::
     **Pre-requisite**

-    - Before upgrading the orchestrator to a new major version, an update should be done to the latest version of the current major version.
+    - Before upgrading the orchestrator to a new major version, make sure the old orchestrator is at the latest version available within its major.
     - Upgrades should be done one major version at a time.
 Upgrading from major version :code:`X` to major version :code:`X+2`, should be done by upgrading from :code:`X` to :code:`X+1` and then from :code:`X+1` to :code:`X+2`.